IE-482-582/fall2020/quiz_1.md

     2. A PDF export of your markdown.
 - You are welcome to use your class notes, to test code on your computer, or to review lecture videos.
 - You are **not** allowed to discuss the quiz with anyone else (including your classmates).
 - Neatness counts.
 Before submitting, make sure that your responses are properly formatted.
-Also make sure that you have addressed typographical and grammatical erros.
+Also make sure that you have addressed typographical and grammatical errors.
 - If there is a question that is unclear, please include in your response an explanation of how you are interpreting the question.
 The instructor will not be answering questions about the quiz on Monday.

 ---